-- Alin Bostan has served as a reviewer in the mid-PhD examination of Subhayan Saha, Lower bounds and reconstruction algorithms for arithmetic circuits, ENS Lyon. - Alin Bostan has served as a reviewer in the mid-PhD examination of Aadil Oufkir, Quantum information, Moderate deviations and beyond, ENS Lyon. - Alin Bostan has served as a reviewer in the mid-PhD examination of Hippolyte Signargout, Algorithmes efficaces pour les matrices et polynômes structurés, ENS Lyon.
+- Alin Bostan has served as a reviewer of the Habilitation thesis of Michael Wallner, Combinatorial analysis of directed acyclic graphs, Young tableaux, and lattice paths, U. Vienna, Austria. - Alin Bostan has served as a reviewer in the mid-PhD examination of Subhayan Saha, Lower bounds and reconstruction algorithms for arithmetic circuits, ENS Lyon, Apr.
+5, 2023. - Alin Bostan was examiner in the Habilitation thesis defense jury of François Olivier, Effective formal resolution of systems of algebraic differential equations, Ecole polytechnique, May 11, 2023. - Alin Bostan has served as a reviewer in the mid-PhD examination of Hippolyte Signargout, Calcul exact avec des matrices quasiséparables et des matrices polynomiales à structure de déplacement, ENS Lyon, May 15, 2023.